 Diagnosis of convulsion conditions:

-The CT scan and EEG etc. will be helpful in the identification of causes of seizures; the tests may tell the presence of any tumours/clots or other damages to the brain responsible for causing seizures.
+The CT scan and EEG, etc., will be helpful in identifying the causes of seizures; the tests may indicate the presence of tumours/clots or other brain damage responsible for seizures.

-Anticonvulsants, also known as anti-epileptic medications, helps to normalize the way nerve impulses travel along with the nerve cells, which helps treat and prevent seizures.
-When the brain functions normally, the nerve cells connect using controlled electrical signals from one nerve cell to another.
-They tell your body to do everything it needs to do.
+Anticonvulsants, also known as anti-epileptic medications, help to normalise the way nerve impulses travel along the nerve cells, which helps treat and prevent seizures.
+When the brain functions normally, nerve cells connect via controlled electrical signals.
+They tell your body what it needs to do.
 Anticonvulsants keep the nerve cell impulses normal so they don’t become uncontrolled.
 Therefore, they are used in seizure disorders and epilepsy.
-However, the exact mechanism is still not understood.
-Still, they are believed to act on neurotransmitters or receptors such as glutamate or by changing electrical channels in the nerve cells.
+However, the exact mechanism remains unclear.
+Still, they are believed to act on neurotransmitters or receptors, such as glutamate, or to change electrical channels in nerve cells.

 Anticonvulsants or anti-epileptic drugs work by reducing seizures or activity.
 The following anticonvulsants are available online:

 • Topiramate- Topiramate is available in a Topamac tablet to treat epilepsy.
-Patients may be asked to take medicine twice daily that helps to reduce their symptoms and improves their condition.
+Patients may be asked to take a medicine twice daily to reduce their symptoms and improve their condition.
 Common side effects include dizziness, diarrhoea, dizziness, and sleepiness.
-Most of them are usually mild and disappear within a few days of regular taking medicine.
+Most are mild and disappear within a few days of regular use of the medicine.
 Topiramate usually takes a few weeks to induce its action.
 The anti-epileptic drug is suitable for adults and children aged two years and over.

-Your doctor may adjust the doses of medication to find the best treatment for you, and many patients find relief from their conditions if they take their medications regularly.
+Your doctor may adjust medication doses to find the best treatment for you, and many patients find relief from their conditions when they take their medications regularly.
 More than 70% of the people who take their medicines regularly may find a huge positive difference in their seizure attacks.
 All these medicines are available at all leading online pharmacies.
 So, you can buy anticonvulsant drugs online at reasonable rates.
 Pregnant women should not take this medicine, as the drug may cause congenital disabilities.
-Never take anticonvulsants with any other drug, as it may cause negative drug interaction.
+Never take anticonvulsants with any other drug, as it may cause a negative drug interaction.

 The important things to know: